Dwight York: Move to Georgia and construction of Tama-Re (1993–2002)

+In 1996, York published the Nuwaubian holy book, The Holy Tablets.
 Tensions with county authorities increased in 1998, when the county sought an injunction against construction and uses that violated zoning.
 At the same time, the Nuwaubian community increased its leafletting of Eatonton and surrounding areas, charging white officials with racial discrimination and striving to increase opposition to them.
 Threats mounted and an eviscerated dog carcass was left at the home of the county attorney.
+The community had been joined directly and in the area by hundreds of other followers from out of State, while alienating both Black and White local residents.

 Within Putnam County, the Nuwaubians lost black support, in part by trying to take over the NAACP chapter.
 But outside, they appealed to activists, claiming to be persecuted in the county.
 During this period, the group maintained Holy Tabernacle stores "in more than a dozen cities in the U.S., the United Kingdom and Trinidad."
-And York purchased a $557,000 mansion in Athens, Georgia, about 60 miles away, the base of the University of Georgia.
+York purchased a $557,000 mansion in Athens, Georgia, about 60 miles away, the base of the University of Georgia.

 In July 1999, Time magazine reported on the "40-ft. pyramids, obelisks, gods, goddesses and a giant sphinx," built by York's followers in rural Georgia in an article titled "Space Invaders".

-In 2005 federal government officials acquired the property of Tama-Re through asset forfeiture after York was convicted and sentenced to prison for 135 years.
-He owed money for violating financial laws.
-After the property was sold, new owners demolished the buildings and monuments.